pete911/eks-cluster/README.md

 ### Node groups

 By default, we create one `default` node group with `t3.medium` instances.
 Update [tf/variables.tf](tf/variables.tf) file to change defaults.
-Node groups use launch template, so we have managed EKS nodes, but with custom images.
-To update image, but let AWS roll the nodes, update launch template (e.g. change instance type) and then set node groups launch template version to the one you want to use.
+Nodes use launch template.
+Update launch template (e.g. change instance type) and then start instance refresh on autoscaling group to refresh all the nodes.